zkkeser/app_studio/evil-hangman/README.md

 #Features#
 - Works on all phones
 - The game adjusts its elements to the screen size
-- Adjustable difficulty!
+- Adjustable difficulty! (word length and number of guesses)
-- Highscore functionality!
+- History functionality!

 #App UX#
 ![ux](hangmanux.png "Ux")